 Sales funnel is the stages in the sales process your leads go through before becoming customers.
 Whereas, sales pipeline comprises of every stage in your sales process a sales rep takes to move a deal from start to close.
 Ideally, your sales process should align with the buyer’s journey.

 The sales funnel simply depicts how leads traverse through your sales process from start to close.
-It’s only a visual representation of the numbers game in the form of a funnel; there’s more than meets the eye.
-If you analyse the number of leads who enter your funnel and the number who convert to customers, more than likely you’ll find there’s a huge dip.
+It’s only a visual representation of the numbers game in the form of a funnel; there’s more to it than meets the eye.
+If you analyze the number of leads who enter your funnel and the number who convert to customers, you’ll probably find that there’s a huge dip.
 Sometimes prospects drop out of the sides of your funnel when their needs don’t match your services.
-While it’s nearly impossible to retain every prospect who enters your funnel, it’s however important for your sales team to make efforts to retain the ones who are ready to buy.
+While it’s nearly impossible to retain every prospect who enters your funnel, it’s important for your sales team to make efforts to retain the ones who are ready to buy.

-How can you spot and stop the leaks to take advantage of all the potential revenue in your funnel?
-Make use of a sales funnel software.
-You can qualify leads, track their activity at every stage of the buyer journey, and follow-up automatically at the right time.
+So, how can you spot and stop the leaks to take advantage of all the potential revenue in your funnel?
+Make use of a sales funnel software like a CRM where you can qualify leads, track their activity at every stage of the buyer journey, and follow-up automatically at the right time.

-Adopting a CRM positively impacts sales teams’ performance.
-But, what most users miss to realize is that CRM software is not just a customer database; it’s also the most beneficial tool for managing the sales funnel and pipeline.
-CRM helps you define your sales process, identify leaks in the sales funnel, and streamline the conversion process to bring leads down to the bottom of the funnel.
+Adopting a CRM with sales funnel management capabilities positively impacts sales teams’ performance.
+But what most users fail to realize is that it is not just a customer database; it’s also the most beneficial tool for managing the sales funnel and pipeline.
+It helps you define your sales process, identify leaks in the sales funnel, and streamline the conversion process to bring leads down to the bottom of the funnel.

-From defining your funnel stages to automating emails, you can setup your CRM to help your salespeople advance their leads and stop them from leaking out of the sales funnel.
+From defining your funnel stages to automating emails, you can set up your sales funnel software to help your salespeople advance their leads and stop leads from leaking out of the sales funnel.

 Capturing leads is the first step to the sales process.
-Some CRMs have the capability to capture leads who visit your website, submit a form, email your company, etc. So it’s easier for sales reps to start working with leads instead of wasting time on data entry.
-CRM can also segment leads based on predefined criteria and assign them to the right sales reps.
+Some sales funnel software have the capability to capture leads who visit your website, submit a form, email your company, etc. So it’s easier for sales reps to start working with leads instead of wasting time on data entry.
+It can also segment leads based on predefined criteria and assign them to the right sales reps.

 We can’t stress this enough—the biggest challenge for a sales rep is to be able to identify qualified sales leads.
 Experienced sales reps probably know how to qualify their leads over time, and therefore effectively work on the right opportunities.
 But for the rest of them, this is still a burning issue.
 The struggle to pick out qualified leads in the funnel forces sales reps to chase them all.
 The result—getting nowhere.

-CRMs these days are smart.
+Sales funnel software these days are smart.
 Thanks to AI, they can qualify the leads for you based on the lead’s property, interest and behavior; saving you time and energy from scrambling inside the funnel.
-AI-powered CRM software helps sales reps identify hot, warm and cold leads by creating an effective lead scoring system.
+AI-powered funnel software helps sales reps identify hot, warm and cold leads by creating an effective lead scoring system.

 You can configure the lead scoring rules to match your ideal buyer persona by simply adding or subtracting points for the lead property.
 For example, if your business is purely local, then for a lead to become your customer the minimum criteria is to be within your service area.
 Add 20 points.
 If the lead doesn’t belong to an industry you serve, subtract 10 points.
 In addition to that, you can also customize scores for email, application and web activity.
 Bring everything together, and you have a list of hot, warm and cold leads in the sales funnel for your sales reps to focus and close more deals faster.

-Now that leads can be organized and scored in your CRM, the next step for sales reps will be to reach out to the priority leads over phone or email.
+Now that leads can be organized and scored, the next step for sales reps will be to reach out to the priority leads over phone or email.
 Tracking conversations—when was the last email or phone conversation, what did you speak, did they read your email—is an advantageous feature to know how to strategically plan your next course of action.

 Phone is still an effective tool for sales reps to sell.
 And, a phone in your CRM means your sales team can capitalize on this feature to call leads without any hassle.
 A productive CRM allows you to make calls in a single click, auto-logs and records calls, and transfer calls to other agents without the need for wires or third-party tools.